II. Epidemiology: Osteoporosis related

 - Complications are typically post-operative

-XIII.
+XIV.
 Management: Rehabilitation

-- Evaluate for skilled nursing facility on day 1 post-op
+- Evaluate for Skilled Nursing Facility on day 1 post-op

 - Prefracture functionality poor (e.g. ADLs difficult)